-Call for an appointment with your health care provider if you develop symptoms of ectropion.
+Call your health care provider if you have symptoms of ectropion.

-Most cases are not preventable.
-Using artificial tears or lubricating ointments may prevent corneal complications.
+Most cases are cannot be prevented.
+Using artificial tears or lubricating ointments may prevent injury to the cornea.

-Robinson FO, Collin JRO.
-Ectropion.
+Robinson FO, Richard J, Collin O. Ectropion.
 In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 12.7.
+4th ed.
+St. Louis, MO: Mosby Elsevier; 2013:chap 12.7.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 431.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 431.

-- Last reviewed on 8/14/2012
+- Last reviewed on 9/2/2014